 Even where marijuana is legal in some form, workers may be fired or denied a job for using marijuana in their free time.
 Some states have recently passed laws to prevent discrimination against workers for legal marijuana use, but similar bills in other states have encountered opposition from business groups.

 The following eBooks and digital audiobooks are available to NAR members:

-Complete Landlord and Property Managers Legal Survival Kit (Adobe eReader, EPUB)
+Complete Landlord and Property Managers Legal Survival Kit (eBook)

 Have an idea for a real estate topic?
 Send us your suggestions.